 Sir John Glanville married, secondly, Mary, daughter of L. McNeill, Esq., of Barbadoes, and by her had two children:-

-I. Scawen Blunt, who married Miss Chandler, daughter of the Rev. Dr. Chandler, and by her had Francis Blunt and Alice Blunt, who both died without issue, and Wilfrid Scawen Blunt, who married in 1869 the Lady Anne Isabella Noel, only daughter of the Earl of Lovelace by his marriage with (in 1835) Augusta Ada, only daughter of George Gordon, Lord Byron.
+2. Mary Glanville, married the Reverend W. Blunt, of Crabbet, in Sussex, son of Samuel Blunt, of Crabbet, Esq., by his wife, Winifred, daughter of Robert Scawen, Esq.
+The Rev. W. Blunt had issue by this alliance:-I. Scawen Blunt, who married Miss Chandler, daughter of the Rev. Dr. Chandler, and by her had Francis Blunt and Alice Blunt, who both died without issue, and Wilfrid Scawen Blunt, who married in 1869 the Lady Anne Isabella Noel, only daughter of the Earl of Lovelace by his marriage with (in 1835) Augusta Ada, only daughter of George Gordon, Lord Byron.

 II.
 Mary Fanny Blunt, married April 25, 1815, Colonel George Wyndham, son of George O'Brien Wyndham, third Earl of Egremont.
-Colonel Wyndham was created Lord Leconfield, of Leconfield, in 1859, and by this marriage had issue:-
+Colonel Wyndham was created Lord Leconfield, of Leconfield, in 1859, and by this marriage had issue:-(1) Henry, second Lord Leconfield.

 (2) Percy Scawen Wyndham, M.P.